Maui’s emergency management chief resigns, citing health reasons, a day after he defended sirens’ silence during deadly wildfires - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s LJ Spaet, Chris Boyette, Lauren Mascarenhas, Sara Smart, Steve Almasy, Giri Viswanathan, Katherine Dillinger, Taylor Romine, Gloria Pazmino, Joey Hurst and Eva Rothenberg contributed to this report.
+CNN’s LJ Spaet, Chris Boyette, Jamiel Lynch, Dakin Andone, Jason Hanna, Sara Smart, Giri Viswanathan, Katherine Dillinger, Taylor Romine, Gloria Pazmino, Joey Hurst and Eva Rothenberg contributed to this report.